Eric Abetz: Personal life & education

-Early political career: 1993–2007 in opposition and Government
+Early political career (1993–2007)

 He won preselection as a candidate for the Senate in the 1984 and 1993 elections but did not win a seat.
 He was then chosen to fill the casual vacancy caused by the resignation of Brian Archer in 1994, and was elected in his own right at the subsequent 1998 election and re-elected in 2004, 2010 and 2016.
 Abetz was Parliamentary Secretary to the Minister for Defence 1998–2001 and was Special Minister of State from January 2001 until 2006.

 He has served as Chairman of the Native Title and the Aboriginal and Torres Strait Islander Land Fund Committee and Chairman of the Senate Legal and Constitutional Affairs Legislation Committee.
 He also served as Chairman of the Attorney-General and Justice Government Members' Committee.

 He was a member of a Parliamentary Delegation which visited France and Belgium in June and July 1997, and made an official visit to the United Kingdom in September 1999.

 He was Minister for Forestry from a reshuffle of the Howard ministry in January 2006 until its defeat at the 2007 election.
 He commenced his portfolio by attacking the Australian Greens and environmentalists in general as anti-Australian.
 He described the campaign against woodchipping as "akin to treason" and branded the Greens an "extreme left" party.
 This allowed him to position the government's priorities as mainstream issues which both major parties wanted action on.

 Abetz is a member of the National Right faction of the Liberal Party.

-Later political career: 2007–2022 in opposition and government
+Later federal political career (2007–2022)

 2009 OzCar affair

 In mid-2009 Abetz was a central figure in the OzCar affair, which involved false allegations that Prime Minister Kevin Rudd and Treasurer Wayne Swan had improperly given favourable treatment to a car dealer, John Grant, who was a friend of the Prime Minister.
 At a Senate inquiry on 19 June, Abetz asked a series of questions of a Treasury official, Godwin Grech, who testified that he had a "recollection" that a member of Rudd's staff had sent him an email in February, asking that he provide preferential treatment to Grant.
 Abetz read out the text of what he said was an email, which purported to ask for preferential treatment for Grant.
 On 4 August 2009, Grech admitted that he had forged the email.
 Abetz then issued an apology, saying: "I am not only sorry to Malcolm Turnbull but to the Australian people and any anguish that may have been occasioned to Kevin Rudd and other people."